PetrDvoracek/docker-basics/README.md

 # docker-basics

-For each line in Dockerfile, new container with process is created - use `&&` instead of `newline` as much as possible
+For each line in Dockerfile, new container with process is created - use `&&` instead of `newline` as much as possible.
+This is done because of caching so you are able to start the container faster.

 ```
 //good